JoakimJohnsson/smssupabase/README.md

 #### <a id="localenv"></a> Local Environment file

 Add a file called .env.local in root folder.
 Copy properties from .env.dist and ask Admin for keys and urls.

+### <a id="environment"></a> Environment variables - Secrets

+Locally, properties are fetched from `.env.local` - see above.

+Secrets, like API keys, are stored on GitHub and used for deployment in workflow `main.yml`.

+New properties must be added on these locations:

+1. GitHub - Secrets and variables - Actions.
+2. `.env.local` - Local secret.
+3. `.env.dist` - Placeholder.
+4. `main.yml` - Or other workflow where the variable is used.

 ### <a id="packages"></a> Packages